Peter Donders: Life

-Peter Donders was born in Tilburg in the Netherlands on 27 October 1809 as the eldest of two children to Arnoldus Donders and Petronella van den Brekel.
-His younger brother was named Martin.
+Peter Donders was born in Tilburg in the Kingdom of Holland (current-day Netherlands) on 27 October 1809 as the eldest of two children to Arnoldus Donders and Petronella van den Brekel.
 When he was seven, his mother died.
 He desired to become a priest, but his father could not afford proper education.
 Donders worked in the local textile industry.
 Later he attended Beekvliet seminary in Sint-Michielsgestel.
 In 1831 he was deemed unfit for military service.
 In 1833 he applied to join the Jesuits in Belgium but was denied; he met the same results from the Redemptorists and Franciscans.
 Than a benefactor enabled him to pursue his theological studies at the College of Haaren, which he entered in 1837.

-Reports in the Annals of the Propagation of the Faith, a journal about various Catholic missions, attracted Donders interest to go abroad and work among the 'Indians' in Amerika.
+Reports in the Annals of the Propagation of the Faith, a journal about various Catholic missions, attracted Donders interest to go abroad and work among the 'Indians' in America.
 In 1839 Surinam apostolic prefect Jacobus Grooff visited the College of Haaren in search of missionaries for the colony (now the independent Republic of Suriname).
 Donders applied and was accepted.
 He was ordained to priesthood in 1841.

 In September 1843 Donders arrived in Paramaribo, where he was a chaplain for 14 years.
-He served under four successive vicars (bishops).
+He served under four successive vicars.
 From Paramaribo he visited some plantations owned by Catholics along the Suriname River and Commewijne River.
 In 1856 apostolic vicar Jacobus Schepers appointed Donders pastor at the mission post of Batavia along the Coppename River.
-This remote place, a former cocoa plantation, was a governmental leper colony (since 1824), having a permament Catholic residence (since 1836).
+This remote place, a former cocoa plantation, was a governmental leper colony (since 1824), having a permanent Catholic residence (since 1836).
 In 1853 it counted 453 enslaved Afro-Surinamese lepers.

 In 1865 the Holy See assigned the Surinam mission to the Dutch Redemptorists.
 Now Donders could join the congregation.
 He was vested in the habit by vicar Johannes Swinkels on 1 November 1866, and made his final vows in Paramaribo on 24 June 1867.
 Having more assistants in Batavia father Donders was now able to make missionary journeys.
-He visited plantations along the Saramacca River en visited relatively independent communities in the interior, such as the Native American Arawak, Warao and Kalina and the Afro American Kwinti people (Bushinengue).
-He baptized a lot but converted little.
+He visited plantations along the Saramacca River and visited relatively independent communities in the interior, such as the Arawak, Warao and Kalina and the Afro American Kwinti people (Bushinengue).
+He converted few.

 In 1882 Donders was called back to Paramaribo by vicar Johannes Schaap who send him to Mary's Hope, a mission post in the Coronie District that was in fact a cotton plantation.
 In October 1885 Schaap restationed Donders at Batavia, where he died due to a kidney infection (nephritis) on January 14, 1887.
 Peter Donders was buried in the Batavia cemetery, next to the church.

-Worship
+Veneration

-The Dutch Redemptorists lacked an appealing saint in its ranks, which was a disadvantage in the recruitment of new missionaries.
-The congregation initiated a process for Donders' canonization, both in Suriname and in the Netherlands.
+The Redemptorists initiated a process for Donders' canonization, both in Suriname and in the Netherlands.
 The first steps were taken by the bishops of the 's-Hertogensboch and Paramaribo dioceses in 1900.